Mellcap/msh/README.md

 # msh
-A practice project to develop my own shell by python.
+A practice project to develop my own shell written by python.

 refer to: https://github.com/supasate/yosh